ImMPrada/acc/dummy/README.md

-# ACCC Dummy Application
+# ACC Dummy Application

-This is a simple Sinatra application that demonstrates the usage of the ACCC gem for authentication with Autodesk Construction Cloud API.
+This is a simple Sinatra application that demonstrates the usage of the ACC gem for authentication with Autodesk Construction Cloud API.

 ## Setup